Fly Fishing For Carp While Staying in first class Holiday Cottages or Static Caravans. What could be better?

 Surface Fishing for Carp using many different types of floating baits.
-Such as Tesco’s dried Chicken in Molasses or plain bread, plain or Cinnamon flavoured Bagel, soft hook-able dog biscuits like Bakers Soft Beef or soft chicken, egg-waffle, Marshmallow or Chum Mixer biscuits or similar plain squarish small dog biscuit fished with a bait-band or gently soaked until they become softis and can be hooked through.
+Such as Tesco’s dried Chicken in Molasses or plain bread, plain or Cinnamon flavoured Bagel, soft hook-able dog biscuits like Bakers Soft Beef or soft chicken, egg-waffle, Marshmallow or Chum Mixer biscuits or similar plain squarish small dog biscuit fished with a bait-band or gently soaked (a couple of minutes is usual) until they become soft and can then be hooked through.
 All give tremendous sport and a thrilling fight.
 Not easily obtained but worth seeking out is the Dried chicken covered with Molasses.
 In 2006 in an article in the Angling Magazine “Improve Your Coarse Fishing” Nine Oaks’ was selected as one of the UK’s Top 6 Fisheries for “Surface Fishing For Carp”!

 The technique is to first get the Carp feeding confidently.
 This is achieved by throwing out a handful of dog biscuits and NOT fishing.
 Just be patient and wait until they’re all gone.
 Then throw out some more, and only start fishing when they are only two biscuits left.
 Strike when the Carp has sucked you’re bait down.
 Throw in some more biscuits, but this time a little closer to you than before.
 By doing this you can gradually bring them towards us, as they get into a feeding frenzy gobbling our freebies and losing their caution.
 The closer to you they are the less line you have to lift off the water to strike, which helps making it easier to catch more Carp.
 But, you must keep giving them the freebie dog biscuits.